DavorWade/hexo-theme-lightTae/README.md

 # hexo-theme-lightTae

 Hexo theme based on Light.
 I will update it from time to time.
-You can see the style on this [Demo]().
+You can see the style on my [blog](https://davorwade.github.io/).

 ## Install